nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all patients that have been archived.
-2. DocBob shows a list of patients.
+2. DocBob shows the list of patients that have been archived.

       `Use case ends.`